edavis/riverpy/README.md

 Feeds that have been seen at least once before aren't subject to this limit.

+Pass `--json` to have `river` produce raw JSON files rather than JSONP.

 Use `--redis-host`, `--redis-port`, or `--redis-db` to change how `river` connects to redis.
 By default it'll connect to host 127.0.0.1, port 6379, database 0.